 As the story goes about the grain of wheat on that Day of Pentecost, it was finely ground.
 They were pulverized.
 They were ground to powder in the dealings of the Lord that they had to go through in this process; but they did go through it.
 They did give themselves to what they needed to from that point.

-And then we just see again in John the 19th Chapter, that, "When Jesus then saw His mother," starting at verses 26-27, "and the disciple whom He loved standing nearby, He said to His mother, 'Woman, behold, your son!'
+And then we see again in John the nineteenth chapter, at verses 26-27, "When Jesus then saw His mother, and the disciple whom He loved standing nearby, He said to His mother, 'Woman, behold, your son!'
 Then He said to the disciple, 'Behold, your mother!'
 From that hour the disciple took her into his own household."
-So as far as we see in the Scriptures, the only disciple at the foot of the cross is John the beloved.
+So as far as we see in the Scriptures, the only disciple at the foot of the cross was John the Beloved.
 They had all been scattered.
 They were all... who knows where they went?
 They were off in some corner.
-Maybe they went back to the upper room.
+Maybe they went back to the Upper Room.
 Maybe they went back to Gethsemane themselves and put themselves through their own Gethsemane experience.
 Wherever they went, they went into this time of deep, deep repentance and deep seeking of God for what they had failed to be and what they had failed to be able to walk in in their own selves; and they began to see they were incapable of doing anything in themselves.

 Christ had that same realization, didn't He?
 He knew that in Himself He could do nothing, it was only by the Father.
 The disciples are now going through this testing that brings them through the same way.
 They realize no longer can they do anything of themselves.
-If you remember, going back to the last supper, when the Lord begins this discourse with them about what's going to happen, they literally get in an argument with each other about who is the greatest.
-Right there, after the institution of Communion, after saying what He's saying about the testing that's going to come, they end up in an argument over who's the greatest.
-I mean, let's face it.
-These people are truly a wonderful illustration of the humanity and flesh that we all carry in our nature, our Adamic nature.
-And they're also an expression of the fact that God knows how to grind that to powder, how to test it, how to deal with it until He brings us to a place of absolute and complete repentance until those things are gone from our spirit, and we're now prepared for the ministry that He has called us into.
+If you remember, going back to the Last Supper, when the Lord begins this discourse with them about what is going to happen, they literally get in an argument with each other about who is the greatest.
+Right there, after the institution of Communion, after saying what He was saying about the testing that was going to come, they end up in an argument over who is the greatest.
+I mean, let's face it - these people are truly a wonderful illustration of the humanity and flesh that we all carry in our nature, our Adamic nature.
+And they are also an expression of the fact that God knows how to grind that to powder, how to test it, how to deal with it, until He brings us to a place of absolute and complete repentance until those things are gone from our spirit, and we are now prepared for the ministry that He has called us into.

-We go to following the resurrection in Mark 16, starting at verses 9-11.
+Following the resurrection, in Mark 16, starting at verses 9-11.
 "Now after He had risen early on the first day of the week, He first appeared to Mary Magdalene, from whom He had cast out seven demons.
 She went and reported to those who had been with Him, while they were mourning and weeping."
-See, they're still in this state of mourning and weeping after the resurrection.
+See, they are still in this state of mourning and weeping after the resurrection.
 "When they heard that He was alive and had been seen by her, they refused to believe it."
-So I guess their mourning and weeping isn't done yet, because even when they get word of the resurrection, they refuse to believe it.
-They're still hardened in their hearts.
+So I guess their mourning and weeping Is not done yet, because even when they get word of the resurrection, they refuse to believe it.
+They are still hardened in their hearts.